 Quite often you hear shooters ask “What’s the best range to zero my scope at?”.
 It’s a perfectly valid question and yet the response can be varied from 25 to 35 yards or “the range at which you will shoot at the most”.
 Whilst there is nothing wrong with any of those answers, they won’t necessarily help the shooter get the most from their rifle and scope combination and there’s certainly never any mention of magnification.

 So what is scope and rifle calibration?
 Well, it’s the process of determining the best zero range and magnification to make the best use of your scope.

 When I say scope, I’m referring to one that has a mil-dot reticle or similar.
-Not a center point or simple cross hair scope.
+Not a centre point or simple crosshair scope.
 But one that has lines or dots marked along the vertical axis of the reticle.

 first focal plane vs second focal plane

 The scope of this article (did you see what I did there) is also limited to second focal plane scopes as opposed to first focal plane scopes.
 Most scopes that are available today and the most common that are used on air rifles are second focal plane scopes.
 With these, as you adjust the reticle, the size of the reticle does not change with respect to the image seen through the scope.
 This means that the distance of the mil-dots at which you aim changes as you change the zoom.
 Whereas with a first focal plane scope, the reticle also increases or decreases in size as you adjust the image size using the magnification ring.
 Thus with first focal plane scopes, the distance for each mil-dot aim point does not change when the magnification is adjusted.
 Suffice to say, first focal plane scopes tend to be more expensive than second focal plane scopes although the price difference is beginning to reduce.

 The process I am about to describe is ideally suited for .22 calibre air rifles.
 It is also applicable to other calibres as well although the results are entirely different as I shall endeavour to explain.